-12 Things To Know Before Hiking the W Trek in Patagonia’s Torres del Paine
+12 Things To Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2022

 So you’re interested in hiking the W Trek in Patagonia – one of South America’s most famous walking trails.
 The W Trek zigzags through the heart of Chile’s iconic Torres del Paine National Park, a land where the summits form stunning granite monolith towers and the lakes glisten a breathtaking turquoise blue.
 The trek is named after the W-shape it forms on a map, running along the base of the legendary Las Torres before doubling back into the Valle Francés (Spanish for ‘the French Valley’) at the very heart of the reserve.